jeffskinnerbox/.dotfiles/pkg-nvim/nvim/lua/experimental/docs/setting-up-neovim-for-testing.md

 #### Make NVim More Verbose

-eThe next step might be to use “verbose mode” to find out what `nvim` is doing.
+The next step might be to use “verbose mode” to find out what `nvim` is doing.
 You can start `nvim` in verbose mode with:

 ```bash